-The objective of this experiment is to measure the mass of an electron by using electric and magnetic fields.
+The objective of this experiment is to measure the mass of electron by using electric and magnetic fields.

-Tuning-eye vacuum tube, high-voltage dc source, two 12 V dc power supplies, two multi-meters, a few cylindrical objects of circular cross-section (of small diameters such as pencils or plastic rods), a solenoid (with an inside diameter greater than the outside diameter of the tuning-eye tube), connecting wires, and a calculator
+A tuning-eye, a high-voltage dc source, two 12V dc power supplies, two multi-meters, a few cylindrical objects of circular cross-section (of small diameters such as pencils or plastic rods), a solenoid (with an inside diameter greater than the outside diameter of the tuning-eye), connecting wires, and a calculator

 The perpendicularity of Fm and v guarantees a centripetal force